MrBertie/corlog/README.md

 # CorLog++: e-mail and document archiving program, written in Excel VBA

-CorLog++ is a archiving solution for WT e-mail, memos, and documents.
-It allows you to create a database of information releated to each document and a hyperlink to it.
+CorLog++ is a simple archiving solution for WT e-mail, memos, and documents.
+It allows you extract e-mail from Outlook and create a database of hyperlinked documents and all related infomration.

 ## Here are a few features of the program: